amperity/amperity-docs/amperity_datagrid/source/table_email_ampid_assignment.rst

 .. meta::
     :description lang=en:
-        Configure and manage the Email Ampid Assignment table.
+        Configure and manage the Email AmpID Assignment table.

 .. meta::
     :content class=swiftype name=body data-type=text:
-        Configure and manage the Email Ampid Assignment table.
+        Configure and manage the Email AmpID Assignment table.

 .. meta::
     :content class=swiftype name=title data-type=string:
-        Email Ampid Assignment table
+        Email AmpID Assignment table

 ==================================================
-Email Ampid Assignment table
+Email AmpID Assignment table
 ==================================================

 .. table-email-ampid-assignment-start

-The **Email Ampid Assignment** table narrows the many-to-many relationships between Amperity IDs and email addresses down to one-to-one relationships, and then makes the one-to-one relationships available to the **Merged Customers** table to help your brand identify the best email address for each of your customers.
+The **Email AmpID Assignment** table narrows the many-to-many relationships between Amperity IDs and email addresses down to one-to-one relationships, and then makes the one-to-one relationships available to the **Merged Customers** table to help your brand identify the best email address for each of your customers.

 .. table-email-ampid-assignment-end

 .. table-email-ampid-assignment-note-start

-.. note:: The **Email Ampid Assignment** table does not prevent Amperity IDs from being associated with multiple email addresses *or* prevent email addresses from being associated with multiple Amperity IDs.
+.. note:: The **Email AmpID Assignment** table does not prevent Amperity IDs from being associated with multiple email addresses *or* prevent email addresses from being associated with multiple Amperity IDs.

    This table enforces a one-to-one relationship for use in the **Merged Customers** table.